Saigon Uncovered: 7 Best Areas to Stay in Ho Chi Minh City

 Paper Plate Pizza is a good spot to grab individual slices.
 It’s less than a 10-minute walk from the Bui Vien area.

 Big Boss Bistro makes awesome subs.
-The Italian sub is one of the best I’ve had anywhere.
+The Italian sub is a nice treat to find in Vietnam.
 The shop is on the second floor and is about an equal distance from both Bui Vien and Ben Thanh Market.

 Best Luxury Hotel in Bui Vien